European Foundation

 Background information

-At the beginning of the pandemic, the Operational Program "Human Resources Development" provided an additional BGN 45 million to expand health care until 31 December 2020.
+At the beginning of the pandemic, the Operational Program 'Human Resources Development' provided an additional BGN 45 million to strengthen health care until 31 December 2020.

-Thanks to this, 30,000 adults and people with disabilities in 240 municipalities received food, medicine or assistance for the provision of administrative services and another 12,500 for social and health services.
-The measure is to be expanded and extended in 2021, and is already being considered by the executive as part of the measures against the pandemic.
+This measure has ensured that 30,000 adults and people with disabilities in 240 municipalities received food, medicine or assistance for the provision of administrative services and 12,500 people had access to social and health services.
+The measure was expanded and extended in 2021, and is already being considered by the executive as part of the measures against the pandemic.

 Content of measure

-The care in 2021 will be financed with a total of BGN 85 million.
-The application of the individual municipalities has already started and in a few months there will be detailed statistics on the implementation and effect of the measure.
+In 2021 care programmes were financed with BGN 85 million.
+The application of the individual municipalities has started and in a few months there will be detailed statistics on the implementation and effect of the measure.
 With these means you can: deliver food and medicine to homes, pay household bills, buy consumables, a doctor can measure blood, monitor a schedule, etc. In addition, this money can be used to provide psychological help and support to municipalities.

-Eligible candidates for the scheme: elderly, people with disabilities or low incomes, single parents and people in quarantine.
-The people in need of this services are visited by the care teams, who provide food and other services (mentioned in background info).
+Eligible candidates for the scheme include elderly, people with disabilities or low incomes, single parents and people in quarantine.
+The people in need of this services are visited by the care teams, who provide food and other services.

 Updates